 The buyer is not represented by a real estate agent

 As mentioned above, a seller won’t pay the 3% buyer’s agent’s commission if their buyer isn’t working with an agent.
-NAR reports that 88% of buyers purchase their homes through agents or brokers, while another 6% buy directly from a builder or builder’s agent.
-This means that only 6% of buyers purchasing homes on the market are doing so without an agent’s help.
+NAR reports that 86% of buyers purchase their homes through agents or brokers, and only 10% purchased their home directly from the previous owner.

 You don’t hand over commission for nothing — the fee pays for valuable services